 Personalised luggage tag

 Have you ever happened to have the same suitcase as someone else on your flight?
 I have a couple of times, and I was worried about getting the wrong suitcase because I didn’t have a tag to differentiate it.

-For anyone who doesn’t have any problems with sleeping on a flight or train, it’s a great gift.
+For anyone who doesn’t have any problems sleeping on a flight or train, it’s a great gift.
 Also, it’s a very budget-friendly thing to buy if you don’t want to spend much money.

-There are so many wallets out there, but as an expat I agree a bigger wallet with more compartments (several bank cards, point cards from your favourite retailers or cafes, ID card, etc.) will help keep things organised.
+There are so many wallets out there, but as an expat I agree a bigger wallet with more compartments (several bank cards, point cards from your favourite retailers or cafes, ID cards, etc.) will help keep things organised.

 At the same time, you can also look at passport wallets!
 I love keeping my passport neat and the closest to brand new.

 If your friend is obsessed with photography and capturing good memories on her trips, a camera is definitely your best option.